Bicycle Safety Advice

 - Watch for people exiting vehicles.

-- Bicyclists riding on roadways are safest when acting as a driver of a vehicle.
+- Bicyclists riding in vehicular lanes are safest when acting as a driver of a vehicle.

 - Remember that most accidents occur at intersections.

 - Per state law, always signal to indicate a turn.

 - Per state law, alert pedestrians when passing from behind.

 A sharrow is a shared lane marking that clarifies where in the travel lane people on bicycles should ride.
 People may still bike on campus roads without sharrows.
 Sharrows remind people on bicycles to avoid the door zone, which is the space needed for parked vehicles to open their doors.
 When sharrows are present, people on bicycles should follow all vehicular laws.

 How to use a Sharrow

 - People on bicycles may take the full lane.

 - People on bicycles should stay out of the door zone.

 - People in cars must share the road.